-Since then the UKIFC has developed a growing reputation for its work in exploring the relationship between Islamic finance and the broader ethical finance arena and promoting better coordination and understanding between them.
+The UKIFC has developed a growing reputation for its innovative work in exploring the relationship between Islamic finance and the broader ethical finance arena and promoting better coordination and understanding between them.

 Planning and organising round tables, seminars and conferences